danidiaz/cauldron/README.md

   bean, or the in-construction result of applying the decorators that come earlier in the decorator sequence.

-- [context hierachies](https://docs.spring.io/spring-framework/reference/testing/testcontext-framework/ctx-management/hierarchies.html) correspond to distributing the constructors into various sets organized in parent-child relationships, so that constructors in a child can see the beans of the parent, but not vice-versa.
+- [context hierachies](https://docs.spring.io/spring-framework/reference/testing/testcontext-framework/ctx-management/hierarchies.html) correspond to taking an "incomplete" set of constructors where not all arguments beans can be "filled" inside the set, and turning it into a single constructor which takes the missing beans as arguments, and can be made part of a wider set of constructors.

-- [injecting all the beans that implement a certain interface as a list](https://twitter.com/NiestrojRobert/status/1746808940435042410) roughly corresponds to a constructor that takes a monoidally aggregated "secondary bean" as an argument.
+- [injecting all the beans that implement a certain interface as a list](https://twitter.com/NiestrojRobert/status/1746808940435042410) roughly corresponds to a constructor that takes a aggregate bean as an argument.

 Some features I'm not yet sure how to mimic: